mysablehats/dense_flow/README.md

 After this initial setup is all done, you need to run this package from the respective docker container (see https://github.com/mysablehats/dt.git).
 It should have been compiled by catkin_make already, so nothing to do here.

+#### Running

+As mentioned before I never meant for this package to be used outside of a docker container.
+So please checkout https://github.com/mysablehats/dt.git build the docker image and run that instead.

+However, it should also work outside of this; I suppose.

-Source the devel/setup.bash file from the catkin_ws directory and run:
+Source the devel/setup.bash file from the catkin_ws directory, make sure you have the correct address for your roscore (if running on multiple machines) and run:

     roslaunch dense_flow df.launch

 Now, there is a slight bug here still of this date in which the correct cuda code was not generated.
-I have no idea how to fix this yet, so until the jit compiler fixes that we won't have any output.
+I have no idea how to fix this yet, so until the jit compiler fixes that we won't have any output ( think this is a jit comp. issue because it only happens the first time you run it).
 You can fork the roslaunch to the background and use rostopic hz /extract_gpu/image to check when it will start to publish.

+#### TODO:

+- make same modifications to warp flow, cpu flow
+- remove/ fix saving of images (not functional with the many videos stream)
+- fix the change video image transition error
+- fix the normalization function (the CAST compiler def was not working and you changed for something else that does not make the same kinds of images - they used to look much grayer so the trained network might not work)
+- fix bug during execution when we don't have output for quite a while (I believe it is a jit compiler issue, but I am not sure).
+At least have it should error until the publisher actually starts doing its thing